 Important Disclaimer

 This article is for informational purposes only and does not constitute legal advice.
-Because alimony laws in utah and circumstances vary widely, it is always recommended to consult a qualified family lawyer for advice tailored to your individual situation.
+Because alimony laws in Utah and circumstances vary widely, it is always recommended that you consult a qualified family lawyer for advice tailored to your situation.